 1st Commando Regiment

-The sherwood green beret is the primary head dress and formally recognises the individual achievement of a commando qualification.
-The sherwood green beret reflects the regiment’s close association with the British Army and marine commandos of world war two.
-The regiment maintains a lineage to the 1st Battalion Australian Imperial Force and the 1st Battalion, The Royal New South Wales Regiment (Commando) through the regiment flag and colours of black on sherwood green.
+The sherwood-green beret is 1st Commando Regiment's primary head-dress and formally recognises the individual achievement of gaining the Army's commando qualification.
+The sherwood-green beret reflects 1 Cdo Regt's close association with the British Army and marine commandos of World War II.
+The regiment maintains a lineage to the 1st Battalion, Australian Imperial Force, and the 1st Battalion, The Royal New South Wales Regiment (Commando), through the regiment flag and colours of black on sherwood green.